-Our food and drinks section features the latest food news for the town, as well as more in-depth features on local culinary business owners and entrepreneurs.
+Our food and drink pages feature the latest food news for the town, as well as more in-depth features on local culinary business owners and entrepreneurs.
 There is always something new and exciting happening in the Broadstairs food scene and we love to share it!